 - Protects against damaging marine growth

-Pick the best antifouling paint type for your boat or ship
+Pick the best antifouling paint type for your vessel

 Traditionally, antifouling paints work through the action of a biocide – a chemical substance intended to destroy, deter, or render harmless, or exert a controlling effect on any harmful organism by chemical or biological means.
 The current biocide used in most antifouling paints is copper, with 90% of antifoul paints using copper or its oxide as their active ingredient.
 However there is a trend away from biocides, and new products are emerging on the market which use different properties to fight biofouling.